UnigBleidd/itelective3-web/README.md

 ## Simple Student Assessment Management System

-A system that would help manage assessments of students within the Ateneo De Davao - School Of Education
+A system that would help manage the assessments of students within the Ateneo De Davao - School Of Education.

 ## Usage